TUMLWE/PAL/docs/source/user_guide.rst

 """"""""""""""""""""""""""""""""
 After modifying the “SVI_Definition.xlsx”, the project needs to be reloaded.
 Similarly to the "met_mast_reader", the correct size will need to be provided for the structure variables.

     #.
-Dummy interfaces need to be generated for the different ITFC applications.
-Define the "test_ITFC_filename" fields for each ITFC app, named:
+Dummy interfaces need to be generated for the different *ITFC* applications.
+Define the "test_ITFC_filename" fields for each *ITFC* app, named:
         #. ./Examples/SCADA_reader/itfc_scada.mat
         #. ./Examples/SCADA_reader/itfc_mm.mat
         #. ./Examples/SCADA_reader/itfc_loads.mat
     #.
 Click on "Create Random ITFC"
     #.
-You will notice that new .mat files are generated for the three ITFC applications.
-Again, this will not contain realistic data.
-You have two options: either replace the random data with your own or use the provided dummy variables containing realistic data.
+New .mat files are generated for the three ITFC applications.
+Note that this data will not contain realistic values.
+You have two options:
+        #.
+Replace the random data with your own.
+        #.
+Use the provided dummy variables containing realistic data.
 By default, only the read variables will be filled with random numbers, while the others will be set to 0.
     #.
 Open the details of the ITFC apps and set their “Flag_Create_test_ITFC” to TRUE.
 Click on “Load ITFC”.

 Generate the PLC code
 """"""""""""""""""""""""""""""""

-Save as (SECTION XX)
+:ref:`See previous example<user_guide_example1_generateplccode>`

 Testing the framework
 """"""""""""""""""""""""""""""""